CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 Syntax: BUFFER_ATOMIC_INC VDATA, VADDR, SRSRC, SOFFSET
 Description: Compare value from SRSRC resource and if less than VDATA, then increment value from resource, otherwise store zero to resource.
-If GLC flag is set then return previous value to VDATA, otherwise keep VDATA value.
+If GLC flag is set then return previous value from resource to VDATA, otherwise keep VDATA value.
 Operation is atomic.
 Operation:
 ```